 If you're looking to give your summer grilling a change of pace from the standard American beef burgers, try spicing things up a little with Middle Eastern flavors and ground lamb.
 Just keep a few things in mind when you're planning your feast.

-Unlike beef, lamb does not contain as much fat marbling so it's best to keep it on the rare or medium rare side so it will remain moist.
-And unlike the purist theory of not pre-seasoning burgers before cooking, lamb will benefit from some juicy onions and the aromatic combination of spices like cumin, coriander and a hint of cinnamon.
+Unlike beef, lamb does not contain as much fat marbling so it's best to keep it on the rare or medium-rare side so it will remain moist.
+And unlike the purist theory of not pre-seasoning burgers before cooking, the lamb will benefit from some juicy onions and the aromatic combination of spices like cumin, coriander and a hint of cinnamon.